By Ryan Bury, English in-house translator

 Whether you’re chatting with Siri, Cortana or Alexa, modern technology invariably gives users the chance to – quite literally – find their voice.
 And it’s no different in the language services industry.

 Automatic speech recognition (ASR) has been around for over half a century under various guises, and flexing your vocal cords to ‘write’ a text is nothing new.
-But where does the potential of this particular productivity tool fit within the strategy of a translation company?
+But where does the potential of this c?

 There’s no doubt that under the right circumstances, ASR can dramatically boost that magical words/day figure, with anecdotal evidence at a recent ITI workshop suggesting that 10,000 words per day wasn’t out of reach.